jgilbert42/CarND-Path-Planning-Project/README.md

 # Reflection
 The implementation has three major parts: prediction, behavior planning, and trajectory generation.

-The prediction phase uses the sensor fusion data to estimate which lanes will have cars at the end of the previous path.
+The prediction phase uses the sensor fusion data to estimate which lanes will have cars when the ego car is at the end of the previous path.
+If the ego car lane is blocked, the prefence is to pass the car on the left and if unavailable the right.
+If there's no immediate path to pass, the speed of the blocking car is matched until a passing lane becomes available.

 The behavior planning uses the predictions to decide to change lanes or slow down.
 Finally, the trajectory is generated using a spline created from the end of the previous path and waypoints 30, 60, and 90 meters along the map route.

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program